Brian Earl

-Brian W. Earl is an American basketball coach and former professional basketball player.
-He is the current head coach for the Cornell Big Red men's basketball team.
+Brian W. Earl (born August 9, 1976) is an American basketball coach and former professional basketball player.
+He is the current head coach for the William & Mary team.
+Prior to his start at William & Mary, Earl was the head coach for the Cornell Big Red men's basketball team.
 He previously served nine seasons as an assistant coach for Princeton Tigers men's basketball where he had formerly been team captain and earned three Ivy League championships.
+He is the brother of coach and former player Dan Earl.

 High school

 Earl grew up in Medford Lakes, New Jersey and attended Shawnee High School in Medford where he was the 1995 The Philadelphia Inquirer player of the year.
 He is the younger brother of former All-Big Ten player Dan Earl.
 Dan became VMI head coach the year before Brian became a head coach.
 Shawnee never lost a home game during Earl's first three seasons as a starter.
 Earl was two classes behind his brother at Shawnee and had hoped to join him at Penn State, but Penn State did not recruit him.
 Most major programs lost interest in Earl when his play was limited by injury as a junior.
 His only offers were from Princeton and Penn.